 Regarding the hardware part, I bought a Nexus 6P phone for the headset and I have a Nexus 5 that I use for the remote.
 I already had a Cardboard (in plastic) and I use my Bluetooth keyboard for this experiment.

 I watched a few video to learn the basic with Blender and to be able to create a Keyboard in 3D, it was quite easy because I limited myself to basic cube for each key.
-I named each keys with the name used in Unity so I can access it easily in Unity Script (C#).
+Then named each keys with the name used in Unity, so I can access it easily in Unity Script (C#).

-For the other point, I will lear on the go.
+For the other point, I will learn on the go.

 I started with the demo from Google, so I did not have to create a new scene from scratch, the remote worked quickly and I could move the cube from the demo.

 Then I integrated the 3D models from Blender, "Snowman" and "Rabbit" that I had created in the video tutorials, I added that was needed in the code, so I can move these objects too.
 Fun.

 I also added a block to symbolize the remote - Nexus 5 - so it was now physically present in the scene (because in the basic Google demo there is only the pointer) and I code a little so the block moved on the 3 axes.